Making the most of local tourism opportunities

 The last few years have seen major changes in how tourism is supported, promoted and managed at the local and regional level throughout the UK.
 With the disappearance of the previous regional tourism boards and development agencies, and cutbacks in the tourism role of local authorities, a gap has been left to be filled for promotion and support for local destinations.

-How best to deliver visitor facilities and marketing in local towns and areas will be the subject of the summer meeting of the Forum, in partnership with the emerging new Business Improvement Districts and Local Economic Partnership agencies.
+How best to deliver visitor facilities and marketing in local towns and areas will be the subject of this summer meeting of the Forum, in partnership with the emerging new Business Improvement Districts and Local Economic Partnership agencies.
 It will take place on Friday 5th June at the Hilton Hotel on Park Lane in London, preceeding the Group Travel Awards that evening, from 1.30pm to 5.30pm.

 A new generation of Destination Management Organisations has been emerging at a sub-regional level, with a varied range of organisational and participatory structures.
 Some are led by tourism enterprises getting together to mutual benefit, whereas others are emerging from newly established Local Economic Partnerships and Business Improvement Districts.